Top Reasons to Avoid At-Home Microneedling – Prioritize Your Skin’s Health and Safety

 2. Lack of Customization

-In reality, each individual have their own skin type with varying requirements and issues.
+In reality, each individual has their own skin type with varying requirements and issues.
 Henceforth, the professionals assess each client’s skin type and conditions to tailor treatments accordingly.
 At-home devices usually come with generic instructions that may not consider your specific skin type or issues.
 Without professional guidance, you may not see your desired results.

 3. Lack of Expertise